David Harris

 Phone: (816) 271-4282

-Matt Hepworth is an Associate Professor of Art at Missouri Western State University (MWSU), teaching Interactive Design, User Experience (UX) Design, Graphic Design, and Digital Illustration.
+Matt Hepworth is an Associate Professor of Art at Missouri Western State University (MWSU), teaching Interactive Design, User Experience (UX) Design, Graphic Design, Digital Illustration, and Typography.
 Before arriving at MWSU, he taught Graphic Design, Introduction to Art History, and Digital Photography.

-In addition to teaching, Matt served in the design industry as a senior designer and illustrator for 12 years involved in art direction, commercial and fine art illustration, front-end design and development, identity and print design, technical writing, usability testing, user-centered design, and 3D modeling.
-A recipient of regional, national, and international awards, recent work includes fine art mixed media and illustration, non-profit business consultation and design service, and K-12 professional development.
+In addition to his 10th year of teaching at MWSU, Matt served in the design industry as a senior designer and illustrator for 12 years involved in art direction, commercial illustration, front-end design and development, identity and print design, technical writing, usability testing, user-centered design, and 3D modeling.
+A recipient of regional, national, and international awards, recent work includes mixed media and illustration, non-profit business consultation and design services, and K-12 professional development.
 Design service includes higher education and national corporations, including CenturyLink, Microsoft, Moz, Volkswagen, Eastern Washington University, Gonzaga University, the University of Pennsylvania, and Washington State University.

-Pedagogically, he believes that integrating interdisciplinary design collaboration and reflective practice prepares students for becoming inveterate design thinkers and strategists.
+Pedagogically, he believes that integrating interdisciplinary design collaboration and reflective practice prepares students to become inveterate design thinkers and strategists.
 Having met his wife in New Zealand, he continues to enjoy traveling, photography, biking, cooking, culinary experiences, concept creation and modeling, and writing.

 Course #: | Course Name: |